-- Twine (or another type of string for your garland)
+- Twine (thin white rope or another type of string for your garland)

 - Hot Glue and Glue Gun

-As I mentioned, I printed several copies of the free printable bat template for coloring pages.
+I printed several copies of the free printable bat template below so I could give extras to the kids as coloring pages.
 I grabbed the boys’ favorite colors of crayons and let them color while I did the main part of the craft that we were going to use as a flying bat Halloween decoration.

-The bat template can be saved and printed on regular printer paper and gives you 3 different sizes of bats for your garland.
+The bat template above can be saved and printed on regular printer paper.
+It gives you 3 different sizes of bats for your garland.
 I traced 4 of each size onto my black felt using a silver paint pen.
 I didn’t have a fabric pen on hand and a regular pen or marker would not show up against my black felt.